ACADEV1/.github/docs/README.md

 You can find our project issue tracker for App 1, here: [App One](https://github.com/orgs/ACADEV1/projects/1/views/1).
 This is the place to organise the modules, discuss and be assigned tasks.

-If you haven't been assigned anything and would like to be, you can start a discussion about that here: [Create an issue](https://github.com/ACADEV1/.github/issues/new?assignees=sammypanda&title=%5BQuestion%5D+%3CDescription%3E)
+If you haven't been assigned anything and would like to be, you can start a discussion about that here: [Ask a question](https://github.com/ACADEV1/.github/issues/new?assignees=sammypanda&title=%5BQuestion%5D+%3CDescription%3E)

 <br>

 ### 🎉 I have a task!
 What now?
-Great, you can visit [docs/workflows/README.md](https://github.com/ACADEV1/.github/blob/dev/docs/workflows/README.md)
+Great, you can visit [docs/workflows](https://github.com/ACADEV1/.github/blob/dev/docs/workflows/README.md)

 <br>